Report on Erta Ale (Ethiopia) — 25 January-31 January 2023

 Small thermal anomalies in both of Erta Ale’s N and S pit craters were identified in satellite images on 23 January.
 On 28 January the anomaly in the N pit crater was large and intense.

 Geological Summary.
-The Erta Ale basaltic shield volcano is the most active in Ethiopia, with a 50-km-wide edifice that rises more than 600 m from below sea level in the barren Danakil depression.
-It is the namesake and most prominent feature of the Erta Ale Range.
-The volcano includes a 0.7 x 1.6 km elliptical summit crater hosting steep-sided pit craters.
+The Erta Ale basaltic shield volcano in Ethiopia has a 50-km-wide edifice that rises more than 600 m from below sea level in the Danakil depression.
+The volcano includes a 0.7 x 1.6 km summit crater hosting steep-sided pit craters.
 Another larger 1.8 x 3.1 km wide depression elongated parallel to the trend of the Erta Ale range is located SE of the summit and is bounded by curvilinear fault scarps on the SE side.
-Fresh-looking basaltic lava flows from these fissures have poured into the caldera and locally overflowed its rim.
-The summit caldera usually also holds at least one long-term lava lake that has been active since at least 1967, or possibly since 1906.
+Basaltic lava flows from these fissures have poured into the caldera and locally overflowed its rim.
+The summit caldera usually also holds at least one long-term lava lake that has been active since at least 1967, and possibly since 1906.
 Recent fissure eruptions have occurred on the N flank.

 Source: Sentinel Hub